 Workers’ Compensation Answers

-On this page, you will find some of the most-asked questions from his clients.
+On this page, you will find answers to some of the most-asked questions from attorney Bayer’s clients to get you started.

 In Maine, workers’ compensation may in some cases cover an injury due to stress.
-Benefits payable to an individual who has suffered a stress injury are paid the same as for any other injuries.
-The injured worker is entitled to have their medical bills paid for by the insurance company or employer, and lost time wages must be paid, too.
+Benefits payable to an individual who has suffered a stress injury are paid the same as for any other injury.
+The injured worker is entitled to have his or her medical, therapy, or other bills paid for by the insurance company or employer, and lost time wages must be paid too.

 Yes.
 Under current Maine law, you must tell your employer you are injured within 60 days.
 This is very important.
 No matter what, it is very important to tell your employer about your injury immediately after it happens.
 If there is any question of whether your condition is related to work, you should report it.

 Although the insurance company may deny the claim because of a lack of timely notice, the law provides for some exceptions.
-If your employer or their insurance company tells you that you reported the injury too late, you should talk to a lawyer about your claim as soon as possible so that the lawyer may review your particular case.
+If your employer or their insurance company tells you that you reported the injury too late, you should talk to a lawyer about your claim as soon as possible to find out if an exception applies.

 An employer may not discriminate against an injured worker because of the work injury.
 Examples include the following: The employer may not fire the injured worker, or demote him or her, or cut his or her pay because of the injury.

 The employer may, however, take necessary action which is contrary to the injured worker.
-Sometimes, the steps taken and the results and lawfulness of such actions are difficult to categorize.
+Sometimes, the steps taken and the results and legality of such actions are difficult to categorize.

-If an employee feels that they have been discriminated against because of an injury, they may file a petition to remedy discrimination.
+If you feel that you were treated differently because you got hurt at work, you may file a petition to remedy discrimination.
 Maine law provides that if the employee can prove unlawful discrimination, an administrative law judge may order that the employer provide reinstatement to the employee’s previous job, payment of back wages, reestablishment of employee benefits and reasonable attorney’s fees.

 When someone is hurt at work, the immediate process is to seek payment of workers’ compensation benefits from the employer and its insurance company, if applicable.